DavidNester/BarelyLegal/doc/README.md

 area_of_circle = PI * radius ** 2
 ```

 **Class names** should begin with a capital and generally should be one word.
 Accessor and mutator methods should be lowercase and underscore seperated.
+Classes should be in their own file.

 Example:
 ```